 Personalization vs. hyper-personalization

 Hyper-personalization is often described as an extreme version of personalization, but there’s more to it than that.
-They differ in degree, but there also are important differences between the two marketing strategies in scale, speed, and results.
+They differ in degree, but there are important differences between the two, as marketing strategies, in scale, speed, and results.

-While personalized marketing tends to focus on market segments or “personas,” hyper-personalization thinks in terms of individuals.
+While personalized marketing tends to focus on profiles within market segments or “persona-based marketing,” hyper-personalization thinks in terms of individuals.
 Gone are the days of generic push notifications or segmented email campaigns.
 Hyper-personalization gives us a way to offer unique experiences to every website visitor and tailor suggestions just for them.

 Speed: Follow-ups vs. real time

 Personalized marketing campaigns have been around forever, from the legendary Staff Picks at Blockbuster to restaurants offering free appetizers on your birthday.
-And these tried-and-true strategies do work, but they don’t go far enough.
-Customers, especially online customers, now expect more.
+These tried-and-true strategies work, but they don’t go far enough.
+Customers, especially in the context of digital marketing, now expect more.

 The limitations and frustrations of hyper-personalization